-Up until recently UPS somewhat arrogantly refused to ship to PO Boxes maintained by USPS.
+Up until recently UPS somewhat arrogantly refused to deliver to PO Boxes maintained by USPS.

-Since many merchants use UPS, they also refuse to ship to PO Boxes, blaming UPS (not always apologetically).
+Since many merchants use UPS, those businesses also refuse to ship to PO Boxes, blaming UPS (not always apologetically).

 Lately it's gotten easier, with something called "SurePost," that hands off packages from UPS to USPS.

 But not always easier:

 It's amusing to read Daniel Albright's writings on Modernism -- brimming with enthusiasm and insight as if T.S.
 Eliot and Luigi Russolo were alive today and needed explanation -- alongside Jonathan D. Kramer's book Postmodern Music, Postmodern Listening (2016), which treats Modernism as a slightly tainted artifact of the distant past, deserving no sympathy or apologetics.
 In a series of posts we'll consider this incongruity.

 Kramer's book ultimately gets at the crux of why Modernism receives so many pejorative words in a current chart comparing it to Postmodernism: an intergenerational conflict based on the entrenchment of the Modernist canon in academia.
 It's one thing to study Modernist works, as Albright does; it's another to insist that this is the only correct art.